Shalika germs for tamely ramified elements in $GL_n$: The combinatorial formulas

-Let us end this section with introducing a canonical $t$-deformation of $\fgamma$ as defined above for either $\gamma\in G(F)$ or $\gamma\in \fg(F)$.
-Note that by induction, as explained in \cite[VII 7.]{W2}, $\fgamma$ is constructed using the steps in Theorem \ref{thm:comparerecursion} as well as Proposition \ref{prop:unramifiedextension} (or Theorem \ref{thm:unramified}), which are operations on symmetric functions, namely compositions of slope $m/n$ plethysms $\varphi_{m/n}: \Sym_q\to \Sym_q$, the specialized nabla operator $\nabla|_{t=1}$, scalar multiplication, and the Adams operations $\tau_f$.
-Promoting $\nabla|_{t=1}$ to $\nabla: \Sym_{q,t}\to \Sym_{q,t}$, the slope $m/n$ plethysms to a family of operators coming from $\Sym_{q,t}\to \cE^{m/n}$, and keeping the $\tau_f$ as they are, we may run the similar recursion which only depends on the datum of $\gamma$.
-We recover in the totally ramified case the deformed master symmetric function $\fqpq$ from Section \ref{sec:knots}, and in general have proved Theorem \ref{thm:tdeformation} from the introduction, namely \begin{theorem} Let $\gamma\in \fg(F)$ be compact and elliptic.
-Then the master symmetric function admits a canonical $t$-deformation, namely
+Note that by induction, as explained in Theorem \ref{thm:mainformula}, $\fgamma$ is constructed using the steps in Theorem \ref{thm:comparerecursion} as well as Proposition \ref{prop:unramifiedextension} (or Theorem \ref{thm:unramified}), which are operations on symmetric functions, namely compositions of slope $m/n$ plethysms $\varphi_{m/n}: \Sym_q\to \Sym_q$, the specialized nabla operator $\nabla|_{t=1}$, scalar multiplication, and the Adams operations $\tau_f$.
+Promoting $\nabla|_{t=1}$ to $\nabla: \Sym_{q,t}\to \Sym_{q,t}$, the slope $m/n$ plethysms to a family of operators coming from the elliptic Hall algebra via $\widehat{\varphi}_{m/n}:\Sym_{q,t}\to \cE^{m/n}$, and keeping the $\tau_f$ as they are, we may run the similar recursion which only depends on the datum of $\gamma$.
+In particular, we define \begin{definition} Let $\gamma\in \fg\fl_n$ be tamely ramified, topologically nilpotent and elliptic.
+Let $(\vec{f},\vec{p},\vec{q})$ be the discrete invariants attached to $\gamma$ by Proposition \ref{prop:discreteinvariants}.

+Eq. \eqref{eq:degenerate_combcounterpart} deforms to involve a $t$ as explained above, and with this motivation we define the {\em full master symmetric function} of $(\vec{f},\vec{p},\vec{q})$ as \end{definition}

+Note that in the totally ramified case we recover the deformed master symmetric function $\fqpq$ from Section \ref{sec:knots}.
+This symmetric function, while carrying all the information and behaving nicely with respect to combinatorics, is again not the direct generalization of the functions $\fgamma$, as we need to twist by $\omega$.
+Motivated by this, we define